burakboduroglu/burakboduroglu/README.md

 ### About :technologist:⚡

-Full-Stack Engineer specializing in building scalable web applications and enterprise solutions.
-I develop robust backends with Spring Boot & Java, create performant frontends with Next.js & React, and leverage TypeScript for type-safe code.
-I also build enterprise automations using UiPath, Microsoft Copilot Studio & Power Platform.
+I build web applications and automation solutions with a strong focus on context engineering and prompt engineering.
+My core stack includes Next.js, Java/Spring Boot, PostgreSQL, n8n, and container-based deployments with Docker/Podman on VPS environments.

+I design fullstack systems with TypeScript end-to-end, implement observable automation workflows, and improve LLM reliability through context modeling, prompt templates, guardrails, and evaluation loops.

 <hr>

 ### Contact 📫

-Explore my captivating blog on `Developer Community` and watch the exciting introduction video of my top project on `YouTube`.
-You can also find my coding challenges on `HackerRank`, where I continue to learn and grow. ⚡
+You can learn more about my work and focus areas on my website: [burakboduroglu.com.tr](https://burakboduroglu.com.tr/tr/).

+I am open to collaboration on fullstack products, automation pipelines, and LLM-powered application workflows.

 <hr>